 Is this service different from the online will and trust websites that are on the internet?

 It is very different!
 Our service is online estate planning with a personal touch.
 In this process you will always communicate with Attorney Michael Rada who will collect your information and listen to your needs while carefully crafting the estate plan that is best for you.
 At all times you can ask any questions that you may have and offer any input that you wish to convey so that the documents created perfectly meet your needs.
 In addition, you will have the opportunity to review drafts of all of your documents and suggest edits or changes.
 This is very different from the online estate planning websites that simply spit out a cookie cutter document based on a few basic questions that is very likely to be no where close to what you truly need.

 How long does the process usually take?

 Once I receive your completed estate plan questionnaire, you can expect to have drafts of your documents back within 1 - 2 weeks.
-Once you have reviewed your documents and have approved all of the changes needed (if any), you will usually receive your final documents for signing within a week or two.
+Once you have reviewed your documents and have approved all of the changes needed (if any), you will usually receive your final documents for signing within a week or so.